-If you have or are building a homestead, you probably think about if and when you should be adding livestock to your land.
+If you have a homestead, or are building one, you probably think about if and when you should be adding livestock to your land.
 There are a lot of things to take into consideration, but I have some tips and tricks on how to make adding livestock a little easier.

 I have always been an animal lover.
 In fact, I wanted to be a veterinarian when I was a kid.
 But then I found out that sometimes vets have to put animals down.
 That absolutely appalled this soft-hearted kid, and turned me off from wanting to be a veterinarian.